thepercyj/thepercyj/README.md

 </div>
 <br>

-I am a SysNetAdmin from Nepal.
+I am an IT Expert from Nepal.
 - I’m working as freelance consultant on any business needs that require IT as their backbone.

 - Currently, exploring unchartered domains of reversible programming check it out [Ulto](https://ulto.amanthapa.com.np)